“CC Yourself” and Spam

 </form>

-As this case is pretty obvious one doesn’t see many real-life uses of it anymore (but careless programmers used it more often n the past until they learned better).
-However one can achieve similar goals (spam-wise) by utilizing a common feature in contact forms: the “CC yourself” checkbox.
+As this case is pretty obvious, one doesn’t see many real-life uses of it anymore (but careless programmers used it more often in the past until they learned better).
+However, one can achieve similar goals (spam-wise) by utilizing a common feature in contact forms: the “CC yourself” checkbox.

 In the first case there was a usability advantage to the programmer (who could easily re-use the form’s backend for other forms), which can be easily sacrificed for enhanced security.
-This time it’s worse as this is a usability feature for the user, which many people believe to be very convinient in contact forms.
+This time it’s worse, as this is a usability feature for the user, which many people believe to be very convenient in contact forms.

 I think there are several solutions possible:

-- Adding CAPTCHA to the form.
-This will make life for the spammers harder, but it also hurt the users by raising the bar for filling out the form.
-Also, nowadays, it getting harder and harder to find a strong yet easy for humans CAPTCHA.
+1. Adding CAPTCHA to the form.
+This will make life harder for the spammers, but it also hurts the users by raising the bar for filling out the form.
+Also, nowadays, it is getting harder and harder to find a strong yet easy for humans CAPTCHA.

-- Removing the “CC yourself” feature. this hurts the usability of the contact form.
+2. Removing the “CC yourself” feature.
+This hurts the usability of the contact form.

-- Seperating verified users and unverified.
+3. Separating verified users and unverified users.
 Keeping the feature for registered users, but at the same time, removing it or adding CAPTCHA for unverified users.
-This seems like a good trade-off, but it requires more work and registration is not applicable for all websites.
+This seems like a good trade-off, but it requires more work, and registration is not applicable for all websites.